Sending Data with SMS & USSD

 Since the Harvest Data service captures data without requiring any configuration, you can use it to quickly perform SMS and USSD connectivity tests.
 Enable the Harvest Data service in your Group configuration, then send an SMS or USSD to the 901031 service code.

 If the send is successful, the transmitted data will be stored in Harvest Data.
-To view the data, open the User Console and select the next to the Air SIM, then click the Actions menu and select Harvest Data.
+To view the data, open the User Console and select the next to the IoT SIM, then click the Actions menu and select Harvest Data.
 The test data will appear in the logs below.